 Smoked meat.
 Literally, that’s it.
 We spell it “barbeque,” but you can spell it “barbecue,” “bar-b-q,” “BBQ,” whatever—as long as it’s smoked for a long time at a low temperature over indirect heat, it counts.
-Every City Barbeque joint smokes its award-winning barbeque in on-site smokers stocked with local hickory wood.
+Every City Barbeque joint smokes its expertly crafted barbeque in one of three on-site smokers stocked with local hickory wood.

-You betcha!
+Absolutely.
 Every City Barbeque joint has three smokers on site.
-We feed them local hickory wood and never turn them off: they’re working 24 hours to smoke all our award-winning barbeque.
-And don’t forget our scratch-made sides and desserts!
-Our teams in every joint whip them all up fresh every day, too.
+We feed them local hickory wood and never turn them off: they’re working 24 hours a day, 365 days a year, to produce the city's best barbeque.

 Each of our joints has one freezer: its sole purpose is to store any surplus food at the end of the day.
 Every week, volunteers come to collect all that leftover ‘que (which freezes really well) and deliver it to folks in need in our communities.
 Learn more about our Food Rescue program here.

 You may hear us refer to our St. Louis–cut pork ribs as “bite off the bone,” rather than “fall off the bone.”
 Fun fact: barbeque competition standards say you should be able to bite a rib, pull away the meat with your teeth with a gentle tug, and see a bite mark from where you took that bite.
 (Hard to visualize?
 Honestly, the easiest way to picture it is to go to a joint, buy a slab, and test it for yourself).
 If ribs are falling off the bone, they’re overcooked.